 Small Estate Procedures

 Texas executors can use a simplified small estate process if the value of the property doesn't exceed what's needed to pay the family allowance and certain creditors.
 (Tex.
 Prob.
-Code Ann. § 143.)
+Code Ann. § 143; Tex.
+Estates Code Ann. § 354.001 as of Jan.
+1, 2014.)
 The executor presents an accounting showing where the estate money went, and the court approves it and closes the estate.

 Similarly, if, after expenses of the funeral and last illness have been paid, the remaining assets don’t exceed the amount of the family allowance, the court can issue an order of no administration.
 In that case the court assigns the estate assets to the surviving spouse and/or minor children.
 (Tex.
 Prob.
-Code Ann. § 141.)
+Code Ann. § 141; Tex.
+Estates Code Ann. § 451.003 as of Jan.
+1, 2014.)

 Learn more about Texas probate shortcuts.